wtnwin111/interview/src/com/interview/books/topcoder/README.md

 15. **Line Segment Intersection** Given a set of horizontal and vertical line segments, write code to returning all intersections between each two of them.

-    *HINT: based on sweep line, scan segment left to right, keep a TreeSet of available segment.*
+    *HINT: based on sweep line, scan segment left to right, keep a TreeSet of available segment.*   *NEED*

         1. sort the segment based on start point, and horizontal before vertical.
         2. create a SortedSet<Integer> to put scanned horizontal segment's y axis, and a PriorityQueue